 Love Is Faith at Work (Hymns on how God works through people of faith.)

-In addition, we are also available to lead a limited number of festivals or informal sings to introduce hymns from our own collections, Come Away With Me: A Collection of Original Hymns, and Time Now to Gather: New Hymns for the Church Family (Abingdon) and a third collection, The Song Lingers On: New Hymns for Our Journey of Faith (Zimbel).
-For a festival they can also draw from over twenty-five other hymns that are as yet unpublished.
+In addition, we are also available to lead a limited number of festivals or informal sings to introduce hymns from our own collections: Come Away with Me: A Collection of Original Hymns (Abingdon), Time Now to Gather: New Hymns for the Church Family (Abingdon), The Song Lingers On (Zimbel), and Faith That Lets Us Sing (Wayne Leupold Editions).

 WHAT THEY SAID ABOUT HYMN FESTIVALS LED BY JOHN AND MARY